gitworkflows/devpod/memory-bank/components/public-api-server.md

 The Public API Server is typically used to:
 1. Create and manage workspaces programmatically
-2. Integrate Gitpod with CI/CD pipelines
+2. Integrate Devpod with CI/CD pipelines
 3. Build custom dashboards and management tools
 4. Automate workspace provisioning
 5. Implement custom authentication flows